tlhotkamcm/missingchildrenmn.github.io/index.markdown

 ![]({{ site.url }}/assets/MCM-Logo-256PX-high.jpg)

-The mission of Missing Children Minnesota is to help in locating missing children; to provide advocacy and support services to families of missing children and to provide information and prevention education to the public regarding missing children and runaways.
+The mission of Missing Children Minnesota is to support families through personal safety educational programs for children and to provide support and referral services to the families of missing children.

+We envision a world where all young people in the state of Minnesota have the skills and resources to be safe.
+Caregivers have the resources to nurture, guide, and protect their young people.

 Since 1983 Missing Children Minnesota has helped more than 3500 families and children throughout the Midwest by providing 24-hour advocacy and support services, as well as helping families at risk for abduction create individualized prevention plans.